billyfw/ha-frame-art-manager/docs/FEATURES.md

 3. Check desired tags in dropdown
 4. Gallery updates (OR logic - any match)
 5. Click outside to close dropdown

+### Find Recently Displayed Images

+1. Go to Gallery tab
+2. Click tag filter button (🏷️)
+3. Check "Recently Displayed" in the Filters section
+4. Gallery shows:
+   - Images currently displaying on any TV (marked "Now")
+   - Images that were previously displayed (marked with time ago)
+5. Each image shows an overlay with TV name and when it was removed
+6. Gallery automatically sorts by most recent first

+### Find Similar/Duplicate Images

+1. Go to Gallery tab
+2. Click tag filter button (🏷️)
+3. Check "Similar Images" in the Filters section
+4. Dropdown shows count: "(Xdup/Ysim)"
+   - Duplicates: very similar images (threshold ≤10)
+   - Similar: visually similar images (threshold ≤38)
+5. Use the threshold slider to adjust sensitivity
+6. Similar images are grouped together with overlay showing related images

+### Find Non-Standard Aspect Ratios

+1. Go to Gallery tab
+2. Click tag filter button (🏷️)
+3. Check "Non 16:9" in the Filters section
+4. Gallery shows only images that aren't 16:9 aspect ratio
+5. Useful for identifying images that may not display well on Frame TVs

 ### Search and Sort